The Cost of Living in Seattle – What to Expect in the Emerald City

 An adult should plan to spend at least $1,900 a month for basic expenses only.
 The only commodity that will be cheaper here than in the rest of the country is electricity.
 You should plan to spend between $30 and $60 a month on utilities, depending on the size of your apartment, of course.
 As for the Internet, the average price is around $36 per month, and that’s for internet-only service.
 The low-cost internet service costs about $10 a month, as a part of the assistance system for low-income residents.

 These are just some rough numbers, but depending on your situation, in particular, it might not apply to your needs.
 To get more precise numbers, it might be best to use a cost of living calculator and get the idea of how much money a month you’d need to live there comfortably.
 Such a calculator can give you the average budget you should have according to your job, salary, and the chosen place of residence, given that the location is a significant factor when determining monthly expenses.
-Thus, be careful when you’re picking your future neighborhood.
+Thus, be careful when you’re checking the safety of your future neighborhood and picking out your favorite.

 Should You Move the Largest City in Washington?

 As one of the fastest-growing cities in the US, Rain City really has something to offer to everyone, no matter the age and personal interests and preferences.
 There is a variety of job opportunities and chances for climbing the career ladder.
 There are also plenty of things to do in Seattle and places worth visiting.
-The education is of high quality, and there are excellent Seattle public schools if you’re relocating with your children or you’re planning to start a family there.
-You can explore many exciting outdoor recreational activities and enjoy beautiful nature, too – there’s much more to this metropolis than the central urban area.
+Since this is one of the best cities to raise a family in the US the education is of high quality.
+There are excellent Seattle public schools if you’re relocating with your children or you’re planning to start a family there.
+If you are moving with a dog or you are an outdoor enthusiast you can explore many exciting recreational activities and enjoy beautiful nature, too – there’s much more to this metropolis than the central urban area.

 It might take you some time to adjust to the rainy weather if you’re coming from a warmer climate, and it would be best to bring your umbrella everywhere you go or at least pack a raincoat.
-Speaking of packing, we understand that this can be too daunting a process, especially if you’re moving on short notice, in which case you should hire professional packing services to speed the process.
+Speaking of packing, we understand that this can be too daunting a process, especially if you’re moving on short notice and don’t have the time to go through packing tips and tricks, in which case you should hire professional packing services to speed the process and avoid common moving mistakes.
+Consider making a photo inventory in case you want to get moving insurance.
 As for the climate, we’re sure you’ll get used to it sooner than you’d think and even begin to like the occasional drizzle, just like the locals do.
 Considering everything there is to explore, a rainy day is not enough to spoil the magic.

 How Does Seattle, Washington Compare to Other Popular US Cities?